 You can reduce the risk of heart disease by having a healthy lifestyle.

 You can also see your doctor for a heart check.
 They will take your blood pressure and test your blood to determine your risk factors.
-If you have a high risk of heart disease, your doctor may prescribe medication for high blood pressure and cholesterol.
+If you have a high risk of heart disease, your doctor may prescribe medicine for high blood pressure and cholesterol.

-Bone health and osteoporosis
+Bone health after menopause

 After menopause, lower levels of oestrogen affect women’s bone health, which puts them at greater risk of developing osteoporosis.

 It’s important to have regular bone health checks.
 Your doctor might ask about your medical history, check risk factors for osteoporosis and do a bone density test.
-Note that Medicare rebates for bone density tests are only available for women with particular risk factors or those over 70 years of age.
+Note that Medicare rebates for bone density tests are only available for women with certain risk factors or those over 70 years of age.

 Learn how to reduce your risk of osteoporosis with a healthy diet and exercise.

-Bladder health
+Bladder health after menopause

 • weak pelvic floor muscles